pubg/api-assets/README.md

 Art assets and data dictionaries for use with the PUBG API.

+## Notes

+Most of the names of files here and the values within them are intended to match up exactly with the data.
+This means that any typos in the data will show up here as well just to be consistent.

+The casing for file, folder, key, and value names is consistent with the data.
+In cases where there was no specific, case such as the `Assets` folder, we chose to line them up with the casing around them.
+So `Assets` starts with an uppercase letter because the folders and files within it do as well.

 ## Assets

 The `assets` folder contains art assets for equipment, weapons, and more.
 Assets for data found in the telemetry will have the same file name.
 For example, `Item_Attach_Weapon_Lower_AngledForeGrip_C` in the telemetry will match up to `Item_Attach_Weapon_Lower_AngledForeGrip_C.png`.